-Multidimensional Scaling (MDS) Perceptual Mapping is a powerful tool used to visualise and understand how consumers perceive your brand in comparison to competitors.
-At Fluid, we utilise MDS to help brands like Conflux Engineering, Greater Geelong, and Scottsdale Pork gain clear insights into their market positioning and to drive informed, strategic branding decisions.
+Multi-dimensional Scaling (MDS) is a powerful tool for visualising how consumers see your brand versus competitors.
+At Fluid, we use MDS to help brands like Conflux Engineering, Greater Geelong and Scottsdale Pork gain clear market insights.
+These insights drive informed and strategic branding decisions.

 Adaptable Use Cases

-In addition to mapping current brand perceptions, MDS can help identify opportunities for differentiation.
-In the case of Scottsdale Pork, an ethically sourced premium pork producer, MDS helped us analyse how consumers perceived attributes like quality, sustainability, and animal welfare compared to other meat brands.
-The insights from MDS enabled us to refine Scottsdale Pork’s branding, emphasising their commitment to ethical farming practices and sustainability, further setting them apart in a crowded FMCG or CPG sector.
+Beyond mapping current perceptions, MDS uncovers opportunities for differentiation.
+For Scottsdale Pork, an ethical pork producer, MDS analysed consumer views on quality, sustainability, and animal welfare.
+Insights helped refine Scottsdale Pork’s branding, emphasising ethical farming and sustainability, setting them apart in the competitive FMCG sector.

 Tracking Over Time

-Another advantage of MDS is its ability to provide continuous tracking of brand perception over time.
-As consumer preferences and market conditions evolve, so do the perceptions of brands.
-By periodically updating these perceptual maps, we help brands like Conflux Engineering and Greater Geelong monitor shifts in how they are viewed by their target audiences, ensuring that their branding remains relevant and aligned with changing consumer needs.
+A major strength of MDS is tracking changes in brand perceptions over time.
+As markets evolve, so do consumer views.
+Regularly updating perceptual maps helps brands like Conflux Engineering and Greater Geelong monitor shifts in consumer perception.
+This ensures branding remains relevant and aligned with changing needs.